Timeline for application

 Things to include in your letter

 For primary, don’t just mention your degree subject.
 You may be specialising in science, but English might be the next subject that you feel most confident in teaching.
 In this case, write about your strengths in science but also in English.
-For secondary give details of the range of topics you could cover from your degree specialism and teaching experience to date e.g. for GCSE, BTEC, A level etc.
+For secondary give details of the range of topics you could cover from your degree specialism and teaching experience to date such as for GCSE, BTEC, A level and more.

 Give an overview and examples of your generic and subject-specific teaching experience.
 Give examples of the diversity of your teaching –age range, ability levels, different schools, successful outcomes.
 Create links between the experience gained on placement and how that will be helpful to the school to which you are applying.
 Don’t forget the experience you gained prior to your QTS course.